ibmresilient/resilient-community-apps/fn_teams/README.md

 <img src="./doc/screenshots/app_registration_overview.png" />
 </p>

-* Note down this information as this would be required later while setting up the **app.conf** file.
+* Note this information as this would be required later while setting up the **app.config** file.
 * When finished, select Register.
 * In the left-hand navigation pane under the `Manage` section, select `Authentication`.
 * Select `Yes` for `Enable the following mobile and desktop flows` then click `Save`.

 ### Selecting required API Permissions
+<-- this needs to be rewriteen -->
 The application requires the resource owner's permission to access a protected resource, such as email or calendar information.
-The request made by your app may be granted or denied by the resource owner.
+The resource manager role is needed to grant these app changes.
 The appropriate delegated permissions must be granted to the client app.
 Scopes are another name for delegated permissions.
 Scopes are permissions that specify what a client application can access on the user's behalf for a specific resource.
 See scopes and permissions for further details on scopes.
 You can learn more about this concept at [learn.microsoft.com/scopes-oidc](https://learn.microsoft.com/en-us/azure/active-directory/develop/scopes-oidc)

 * In the left-hand navigation pane under the `Manage` section select `API Permission`.
 * Click `Add a permission`.
 On the Request API permission screen, select `Microsoft Graph`.